Mazatlán International Airport

 Mazatlán Airport is the busiest in Sinaloa for international passengers and ranks second to Culiacán International Airport for domestic operations.
 It serves as a gateway in a heavily traveled air corridor connecting mainland Mexico to the Baja California peninsula.
-In 2023, the airport handled 1,621,740 passengers, and this number increased to 1,868,817 in 2024, a 15.24% growth according to OMA.
+In 2024, the airport handled 1,868,817 passengers, and this number decreased to 1,736,208 in 2024, according to OMA.

 Facilities

 The airport is situated 16 km southeast of Mazatlán, with an elevation of 12 m above mean sea level.
 It has a single runway, designated as 08/26, which is 2700 m long and surfaced with asphalt.
 The commercial aviation apron features ten parking positions intended for narrow-body aircraft, located around two terminal satellites.
 Additionally, the general aviation apron provides parking spaces and heliports for private aviation.